 Sakitama Shrine is located close to Sakitama Kofun Park.
 Moreover, the shrine itself is actually on a kofun, which is a type of tumulus or old burial mound.
 The Sengenzuka Kofun is about 8.7 meters high and 92 meters wide.
 A stairs carved into the kofun’s side leads to the top where the shrine sits.
 The 1000+ year old shrine itself is not particularly picturesque and, when we visited last, the lanterns were black with mold.
 However, the attraction of this shrine is not in its aesthetics.
 Its in its history and benevolence.
 However, the four resident cats might actually be the biggest draw of this shrine!
 That and the cat face shaped prayer plaques and cat motif “goshuin” shrine stamps.
 The grounds of the shrine too also make up for the lackluster worship hall.

 The shrine grounds are large and tranquil.
 There is a beautiful wood, with bamboo trees, that leads to an open plain.
 Further afield is the Sakitama museum.
 We actually walked from the museum to the shrine on one of the visits.
 There are carp in a pond at the base of the shrine, which is actually perched on a burial mound.
-And in 2021 (and in 2020 too) the grounds have two different floral water font displays for Hanachozu Week.
+In addition, since 2020, the grounds have two different floral water font displays for Hanachozu Week.

 One of the floral font displays is at the main purification font.
 The other floral font is an old style font by a smaller shrine on the grounds, pictured above.
 There was a very ethereal feel to this area.
 I particularly like how the water fonts at Sakitama Shrine have flowers that are blooming upwards.
 Something you don’t see very often.